Last year, my business earned $505,813.50. It feels incredibly awkward for me to say that (as in, pants down walking around downtown kind of awkward).

 Still, if I were starting my business today, eBooks would undoubtedly be a part of my strategy.
 I earned my first dollars online by writing eBooks and it gave me the motivation to do this full time.

-To help photographers pick the right lens, camera, memory card, tripod, etc, I created a page on my website called “Recommended Gear” where I break through the marketing speak and just recommend the best gear.
+To help my audience pick the right gear, etc, I created a page on my website called “Recommended Gear” where I break through the marketing speak and just recommend the best gear.
 For each product, I link over to Amazon.com with my special affiliate link.
 If you aren’t familiar with this program, you can sign up for Amazon Associates here.

 What I love about the Amazon Associates program is that they give you 8% of the purchases that people make on Amazon after clicking a link from your website.
 So you can link them over to buy a lens and if they end up buying a vacuum, you still get the commission on the vacuum.
-Unfortunately, this percentage is only 4% for items in the electronics section and since I’m writing about photography, almost all of the gear is in the electronics section.
-Bummer.
+Unfortunately, this percentage is only 4% for items in the electronics section.

 Amazon Associates is something that almost any blog could add to their monetization strategy.
 It’s a piece of cake to get your affiliate links for items, takes 5 minutes to sign up, and your readers don’t feel like you’re selling them on anything.
 You’re just telling them about a product that you like and showing where they can buy it.